Post-Doctoral Research Associates

 Zuzanna Sarnecka is a lecturer in Art History at the University of Warsaw.
 Her doctoral thesis at the University of Cambridge, under the supervision of Professor Deborah Howard as a part of the Domestic Devotions project, focused on the devotional and artistic significance of glazed terracotta sculpture in the Marche.
 In May 2017 she was awarded an annual START grant by the Foundation for Polish Science.
 She has recently published on Luca della Robbia’s devotional reading in relation to his reliefs (Artibus et Historiae, no. 74, 2016).
 Her other publications include: The Agency of Things in Medieval and Early Modern Art: Materials, Power and Manipulation, eds.
 Jurkowlaniec G. – Matyjaszkiewicz I., – Sarnecka Z. (eds.), New York and London (forthcoming July 2017), ‘The Identity of Wooden Crucifixes in the Culture of the Fifteenth-Century Umbria’, Arte Medievale, 2014, Artistic Translations Between Fourteenth and Sixteenth Centuries.
 Proceedings, Sarnecka Z. – Fedorowicz-Jackowska A. (eds.), (Warsaw: 2013).

-Katherine Tycz is finishing her PhD thesis in Italian, entitled ‘Material Prayers: The Use of Text in Early Modern Italian Domestic Devotions’, under the supervision of Dr. Abigail Brundin at St. Catharine’s College, University of Cambridge.
+Katherine Tycz has submitted her PhD thesis in Italian, entitled ‘Material Prayers: The Use of Text in Early Modern Italian Domestic Devotions’, under the supervision of Abigail Brundin at St. Catharine’s College, University of Cambridge.
 Her doctoral research focuses upon the materiality of text.
 Her thesis explores how devotees, from a range of socio-economic backgrounds, employed objects that included religious phrases, words, or prayers for their spiritual, apotropaic, and intercessory qualities.
 As a member of the Domestic Devotions project, she helped to curate the exhibition Madonnas & Miracles: The Holy Home in Renaissance Italy (Fitzwilliam Museum March-June 2017).
 She holds a BA in Italian & Art History from the College of the Holy Cross in Worcester, MA and a MA in the History of the Decorative Arts, Design History, & Material Culture from the Bard Graduate Center in New York.
 She has worked as graduate researcher in European Sculpture & Decorative Arts at the Metropolitan Museum of Art in New York, as a collections cataloguer at the Wadsworth Atheneum Museum of Art in Connecticut, and contributed to the recent Treasured Possessions exhibition at Cambridge’s Fitzwilliam Museum.
 From 2014-2016 she convened the seminar series, Things, which is funded by the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) in Cambridge.
 She is currently the Kress Interpretive Curatorial Fellow at the Memphis Brooks Museum of Art from 2016-2017 where she is researching the museum’s Kress collection of Medieval, Renaissance and Baroque artworks.